 I wasn’t familiar with the term “Livestock Guard Dog,” (LGD for short) before moving to the farm.
 I had heard of the Great Pyrenees breed, but not “Akbash,” a breed which originated in Turkey and means “white head.”
 A few years into my country life, a neighbor’s dog had a litter of puppies.
-Through her I had learned a little bit about her dogs, Pyrenees/Akbash mixes, whichguarded her herd of goats, and occasionally the neighbor’s cows.
+Through her I had learned a little bit about her dogs, Pyrenees/Akbash mixes, which guarded her herd of goats, and occasionally the neighbor’s cows.

 I went over to her house to see the puppies and consider if one might be a good addition to our family.
 They had corralled all nine puppies in the bed of their pickup for me to see, and when I approached they all scampered to the opposite end of the bed.

 That day happened to be 9/11, so being in a patriotic mood I named her Liberty Belle, “Libby” for short.
 She’s the only dog I’ve ever picked out and she has turned out to be darn near perfect.
 I don’t know how one could live in the country without an LGD.

 One thing that I read which is both a pro and a con is that they don’t respond to commands very well.
-They are independent-minded and respond quickly to anything they deem as a threat.
-The way that it’s a good thing, though, is that if a predator is threatening they don’t have to be told to act.
+They are independent-minded and respond quickly to anything they deem a threat.
+The way that it’s a good thing, though, is that when there’s a predator, they don’t have to be told to act.
 While their owners are soundly asleep, they’re on duty.
 It’s pretty often that we find dead raccoons, opossums, or armadillos in the yard.
-LGDs bark a lot, but that is how they do their job and another characteristic to be aware of before purchasing one.
+She even chases off birds of prey.

 He has a trailer with a large smoker on it.
 It also has a roof held up by a metal frame.
 We had a solid black cat at the time and I guess she was climbing on the trailer, lost her footing and slid down between the smoker and the frame.
 It being all metal, there was nothing she could sink her claws into to climb back up, so there she hung by her head on a cold winter night.

 A Job to Do

 For one thing, they need a large territory, and a job to do.
 I was at an animal shelter once and they had a Great Pyrenees that had been returned by a family who had adopted it but lived in a neighborhood.
 Unfortunately, it killed one of their neighbor’s dogs, so they took it back to the shelter.
 I can speak for mine, and she does not tolerate visiting dogs well.
 As she’s gotten older I’m sometimes able to convey to her that a visiting dog is okay, but otherwise she will bark and jump at the car they’re in until they leave.

 For More Information